robbie-cahill/tunnelmole-client/README.md

 #### Debugging
 This project has sourcemaps enabled, so you can set breakpoints in the TypeScript `.ts` files and they should behave normally.

+If Tunnelmole crashes and you get a Stack Trace it will refer to the TypeScript files and line numbers which should make tracking down problematic code easier.

 To set up debugging for Visual Studio Code, copy over the example config.
 ```
 cp .vscode/launch.json.example .vscode/launch.json